 Hon.
 Robert Duffy

-Professor Duffy is the Lieutenant Governor of New York.
+Professor Duffy is the former Lieutenant Governor of New York, former Mayor of Rochester, NY, and former Chief of Police of Rochester, NY.
 He holds an advanced degree from Syracuse University.
 He has taught Contemporary Issues in Law Enforcement.

 Jennifer Gravitz, Esq.

 Professor Gravitz has taught numerous courses in the Department of Criminal Justice for the past two decades and specializes in Computer Crime. email@example.com

 Retiring in 2010 as a Deputy Chief with the Rochester NY Police Department, Professor Glenn Hoff has 27 years of practical experience and holds a master’s degree in organizational leadership and a bachelor's degree in criminal justice.
 He teaches Management in Criminal Justice, Law Enforcement, and Investigative Techniques. firstname.lastname@example.org

 Professor Johnson serves as an Administrative Law Judge in the New York State Office of Children and Family Services.
 She has taught Juvenile Justice.

 After retiring from the New York State Police and serving as Deputy Chief of the Rochester Police Department, Professor Maldonado served as Jail Superintendent of Monroe County.
 He holds a Master's Degree in Criminal Justice from SUNY Albany and teaches a number of law enforcement-oriented courses. email@example.com